tonykastaneda/tonykastaneda/README.md

 ### Hi Im Tony Kastaneda 👋

-A creative professional that solves creative problems with creative solutions–A tounge twister.
+A 1/8 Stack Dev thats also a creative professional that solves creative problems with creative solutions.

 ---
-* 🔭 I’m currently working on webdesigns and easy deployment internally to better help my clients and there needs
+* 🔭 I’m currently working on frontend webdesigns for easy deployment to better help my clients and there needs
 * 🌱 I’m currently learning React.js to help design systems and understand programming limitations when talked about in the greater context of desing and its fundementals
 * 🏗️ Building a Design Agency over @ [BELLROSE® Desing & Co.][bellrose]
 * 💥 2021 Goals: Build automated workflows in the cloud to remove hardware dependency in design pipelines